Humanitarian

 Supporting Venezuelans in Oregon

-Most recently, in response to the influx of Venezuelan refugees in Oregon, we have started to assist Venezuelan refugees in the Portland Metro Area.
+Most recently, in response to the influx of Venezuelan refugees in Oregon, we have started to assist Venezuelan refugees in the Portland Metro Area and beyond.
 Between 2015 and 2020, the Venezuelan population in Oregon grew 18%, resulting in roughly 1,500 Venezuelans.
-According to the 2021 American Community Survey, there are 1,700 Venezuelans residing in the State.
+According to the 2021 American Community Survey, 1,700 Venezuelans were residing in the State.
 While Oregon is not home to the largest concentration of Venezuelans, the population is steadily growing because Venezuelans are on top of the list of nationalities requesting asylum in the United States.
 We are partnering with multiple organizations to welcome Venezuelan refugees to Oregon by providing social supports and a link to their culture.

 In the past, Venezuela's Voice in Oregon has supported the Latino community and the elderly in Oregon.
-In 2016 and 2018, the organization delivered donations of food stuffs to the Western Farm Workers Association in Hillsboro. cash donations were made to Meals on Wheels of Portland in 2019, 2020, and 2021.
+We delivered donations of food stuffs to the Western Farm Workers Association in Hillsboro, OR, in 2016, 2018, and 2024.
+Cash donations were made to Meals on Wheels of Portland from 2019 to 2024.
+Most recently, we donated to the Latino Community Association in Madras, OR, to support refugees with food, lodging, and other basic needs in 2024.

 In the past, Venezuela's Voice in Oregon has supported the Latino community and the elderly in Oregon.
-In 2016 and 2018, the organization delivered donations of food stuffs to the Western Farm Workers Association in Hillsboro. cash donations were made to Meals on Wheels of Portland in 2019, 2020, and 2021.
+We delivered donations of food stuffs to the Western Farm Workers Association in Hillsboro, OR, in 2016, 2018, and 2024.
+Cash donations were made to Meals on Wheels of Portland from 2019 to 2024.
+Most recently, we donated to the Latino Community Association in Madras, OR, to support refugees with food, lodging, and other basic needs in 2024.

 |